AHFE Tutorials and workshops are popular and attended by

 Content and Benefits

-The first section of the course will be used to
+The first section of the tutorial will be used to

 review the fundamental principles in designing

-this, the participants will work in teams to
+participants will work in teams to build an

 • Introduction • Fundamental Principles of

-Dashboard Design • Visual Designs • Mass Data
+Visualization in Design • Visual Designs • Mass

-an interest in UX design • Researchers already
+HCI professionals with an interest in UX design •

 Cybersecurity Awareness among College Students and